DimaKlimchuk/Flask-Project/README.md

 2. Download Docker
 3. In project folder build the Docker Image: `docker-compose build`
 4. Run the Docker Container: `docker-compose up`

+## For Lab-3
+My Number in list of group: 12
+12 % 3 = 0 - my variant